wiggly/wordle/README.md

 This can help you to realise when you are leaking information between these levels and creating incidental coupling rather than modelling inherent coupling between concepts.

+Having the domain logic driven through a domain level interface allows us to re-use it in both REST APIs and Streaming contexts where the inputs and outputs are represented differently but the domain logic must remain the same for validation.

 The reason I like this pattern over others is not huge, it enshrines the principles;

 * "inversion of control"